In 2018, we published a book entitled A Member Is Worth a Thousand Visitors.

 From there, you can uncover what it is that you can offer them and how to go about executing it.

 Who Are Your Whales?

 Typically in consumer research, the approach is to figure out why people aren’t buying from you so that you can find ways to reach and convert them.
 While there is value in this theory, you’re going to glean a lot more from talking to those customers who are already loyal to you.
-Discovering why they tick can help you identify other people like them.
+Discovering what makes them tick can help you identify other people like them.

-According to research from Nielsen, the top 10% of your customers—your whales—account for as much as 70% of your overall sales.
+According to research from Nielsen, the top 10 percent of your customers—your whales—account for as much as 70 percent of your overall sales.
 This ultra-engaged group behaves predictably.
 (When they say they’ll buy, they do.)
 And as your number one fans, they love to be a part of your product development process.